 As the Keith L. and Katherine Sachs Senior Curator of Contemporary Art at the Philadelphia Museum of Art, Carlos Basualdo has organized Bruce Nauman: Topological Gardens; a survey exhibition of Michelangelo Pistoletto in 2010; and Dancing Around the Bride: Cage, Cunningham, Johns, Rauschenberg, and Duchamp (2012).
 Basualdo is working with Caroline Bourgeois on Bruce Nauman: Contrapposto Studies, an exhibition scheduled for spring 2021 at Punta della Dogana, Venice, and with Scott Rothkopf on a survey of Jasper Johns in the fall of 2021.

 Founding director of Gagosian Rome, Pepi Marchetti Franchi has overseen more than forty exhibitions at the gallery since it was established, in 2007.
 Raised in Rome, she spent many years living in New York, including the eight years she was working at the Solomon R. Guggenheim Museum.

-In an oeuvre spanning almost fifty years, Giuseppe Penone has explored the subtle levels of interplay between man, nature, and art.
-His work represents a poetic expansion of arte povera’s radical break with conventional media, emphasizing the involuntary processes of respiration, growth, and aging that are common to both human beings and trees with which he is so deeply involved.
+In an oeuvre spanning almost fifty years, Giuseppe Penone has explored the subtle levels of interplay between humans, nature, and art.
+His work represents a poetic expansion of Arte Povera’s radical break with conventional mediums, emphasizing the involuntary processes of respiration, growth, and aging that are common to both human beings and trees, with which he is so deeply involved.
 His works can be found in many major museum collections around the world.

 PEPI MARCHETTI FRANCHIAs the editor of this book, how did you first approach the project?